 Study sites and species

 All flow and oxygen measurements were conducted at five sites within Port Phillip Bay, Victoria Australia; Blairgowrie Yacht Squadron (38° 21’ 22.44” S; 144° 46’ 22.12”), Royal Brighton Yacht Club (37° 54’25” S; 144° 58’ 52” E), Royal Melbourne Yacht Squadron (St Kilda) (31° 51’ 44.00”; 144° 57’ 53.12”), Queenscliff Harbour (38° 15’ 52.37” S; 144° 40’ 13.89”) and Queenscliff Pier (38° 15’ 47.35” S; 144° 40’ 6.20”).
-All the sites other than Queenscliff pier were sheltered by a breakwall, floating pontoons, or both.
+All the sites other than Queenscliff pier are sheltered by a breakwall, floating pontoons, or both.

 Field estimates of water flow velocity and oxygen availability

 We were interested in flow velocities at the scales and microsites that were relevant to the study organisms – the conditions just a few millimeters above the organisms.
 As such, we needed to use a more old-fashioned but reliable approach to measuring local flow speeds (Vogel 1994).
-To measure flow velocities adjacent to the study communities, we released 30 mL of milk among the sessile community and measured the distance (cm) from the point-source 30 and 60 seconds following release.
-Three replicate measures at each sampling location where taken, and then calculated the average flow velocity (cm s-1) for each site.
+To measure flow velocities adjacent to the study communities, we released 30 mL of milk among the sessile community and measured the distance travelled (cm) by the leading edge from the point-source 30 and 60 seconds following release.
+Three replicate measures at each sampling location where taken, from which we calculated an average flow velocity (cm s-1) for each site.

 To measure oxygen content in the water adjacent to the sessile community, we used fiber optic sensors connected to a fiber optic oxygen meter (Firesting; Pyro Sciences, Aachen-Germany).
-The sensors, that are a stainless tube of 10 cmwith a sensor of 3 mm diameter on the tip, were calibrated using air saturated seawater (100% saturation) and seawater containing 2% sodium sulfite (0% saturation).
-After calibration the sensors were placed at 30 cm depth at 1 mm distance from benthic communities growing on the surface of floating pontoons and piers – for detailed methods see ((Ferguson et al. 2013).
-For study sites within marinas, the oxygen availability from 12 regularly spaced sampling points was measured.
-At pier sites, we measured oxygen levels from three equidistant locations (~ 15 m apart).
-At each sampling elocation within each site, six replicate oxygen measures were taken, the duration of which lasted until oxygen readings had stabilized after the disturbance of introducing the probe had dissipated (approximately 5 - 10 minutes). given thatTo estimate temporal variability in flow and oxygen conditions at each site, we measured both flow velocities and oxygen levels on five noncontiguous days at each site .
+The sensors, stainless tubes of 10 cm length with a sensor of 3 mm diameter on the tip, were calibrated using air saturated seawater (100% saturation) and seawater containing 2% sodium sulfite (0% saturation).
+After calibration the sensors were placed at 30 cm depth at 1 mm distance from benthic communities growing on the surface of floating pontoons and piers – for detailed methods see Ferguson et al. 2013).
+For study sites within marinas, the oxygen availability from 12 regularly spaced sampling points was measured; four sampling points in the most sheltered zone of the marina, four in the most exposed zone and four in the middle of each marina.
+At each sampling point within each site, six replicate oxygen measures were taken.
+The duration of the samplings lasted until oxygen readings had stabilized after the disturbance of introducing the probe had dissipated (approximately 5 - 10 minutes).
+At pier sites, which were smaller than the marinas, we measured oxygen levels from three sampling points with equidistant locations (~ 15 m apart).
+To estimate temporal variability in flow and oxygen conditions at each site, we measured both flow velocities and oxygen levels on five noncontiguous days at each site yielding a total of 1500 measures of oxygen across all 5 sites.

 Organism collection and the estimation of tolerance to low oxygen conditions